bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-4c">6.4c A Quadratic Slinky</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let's use the quadratic Bezier curve in a simple sketch to create a Slinky- esque array of paths.
-If you don't know what a Slinky is, it's a popular spring-based toy that can "walk" itself down a set of steps if given a nudge from the top (I'm sure it can perform many other miraculous feats, but this is the one for which it's most widely known).
+<p>Let's use the quadratic Bezier curve in a simple sketch to create a
+Slinky- esque array of paths.
+If you don't know what a Slinky is, it's a popular spring-based toy that can "walk" itself down a set of steps if given a nudge from the top (I'm sure it can perform many other miraculous feats, but this is the one for which it's most widely known).</p>

-Copy the template folder and rename it to 14-quadratic-slinky.
-Below the parent SVG, set some styles to target the path elements that we'll later set up as children of a group to which we'll give an id of slinky.
+<p>Copy the template folder and rename it to 14-quadratic-slinky.
+Below the
+parent SVG, set some styles to target the path elements that we'll later set up as children of a group to which we'll give an id of slinky.</p>

 <pre>
 // <i>Style the slinky.</i>
 svg.create('style').content(`
   #slinky path {
+    fill: none;
-    fill: none; stroke-width: 0.75;
+	stroke-width: 0.75;
 	stroke-linecap: round;
   }`
 );
 </pre>

-Next set up the usual background, initialize a random hue, and create the aforementioned slinky group.
+<p>Next set up the usual background, initialize a random hue, and create the aforementioned
+slinky group.</p>

 <pre>
 // <i>Background.</i>
 svg.create('rect').set({
-  x: 0, y: 0, width: 1000,
+  x: 0, y: 0, width: 1000, height: 1000, fill: '#181818'
-    height: 1000,
-	fill: '#181818'
 });

 // <i>Choose a random starting hue.</i>
 let hue = Gen.random(0, 360);

 // <i>Set up the slinky path group.</i>
-let slinky = svg.create('g').set({
+let slinky = svg.create('g').set({ id: 'slinky' });
-  id: 'slinky'
-});
 </pre>

-In the next step, we'll fire up the loop and create a couple of control points we'll use to shape our quadratic curve.
+<p>In the next step, we'll fire up the loop and create a couple of control
+points we'll use to shape our quadratic curve.</p>

 <pre>
 // <i>Start the loop.</i>
-for (let i = 0;
-i < 500; i += 5) {
+for (let i = 0; i < 500; i += 5) {

   // <i>Create the control points.</i>
   let cpx = Gen.random(200, 400);